TorchAuth/vite-plugin-wrangler-spa/README.md

 # vite-wrangler-spa

-This vite-plugin can be used to render a full Cloudflare jamstack locally.
+This plugin allows both the React SPA and Cloudflare functions to run with LiveReload locally, and at the same time.

 This solves a major pain point that currently exists, where you cannot work locally with LiveReload for the React project, you are forced to use `preview`.
 This plugin allows both the React SPA and Cloudflare functions to run with LiveReload locally, and at the same time.

 - Write React code the same as any other Vite project, with LiveReload
-- Cloudflare function code can be written within the `functions` directory
+- Cloudflare function code can be written within the configurable `functions` directory
   - This is served in parallel via `miniflare` along with the React SPA code
 - Make requests from the React project to the `miniflare` endpoints
 - Full access to Cloudflare local services via `wrangler` configuration